Z3TA/webide/README.txt

 Able to type jzedit in Windows command prompt without installing via npm --global
 -----------------------------------------------------------------------------------
-Add the jzedit/bin folder to the Path environemnt varibale:
+Add the jzedit/bin folder to the Path environment variable:
 (Windows 10) Start > Settings > System > About > System info > Advanced system settings > Environment variables ...
 Select: Path, then click Edit, then New, and write:
 ```